What Is A Multifunction Oven? – Kitchen Terms Explained

-Multifunction ovens are available as both free-standing range cookers as well as built-in appliances.
+Multifunction ovens are available as free-standing range cookers and built-in appliances.
 They can be sold as electric or gas and as a single oven or combi versions.
-You can also order a double multifunction oven to further expand your baking capabilities.
+You can also order a double multifunction oven to expand your baking capabilities further.

 You may think of a multifunctional oven as a luxury upgrade, but the majority of ovens produced these days include many multifunction options.
 It is harder to find a true conventional or simple fan oven.

 An old-fashioned conventional built-in oven can be found for about £150.
 A multifunction can be purchased for as little as £200.
 Of course, you can totally splurge and pay in excess of £2,000 for an oven that matches all your appliances, has Wi-Fi capabilities, and all the bells and whistles.

 - Add flexibility to your oven-prepared recipes.
 Bake, roast, grill, and defrost with one appliance.

 - Includes conventional, fan, and grill cooking options.